shikijs/shiki/README.md

 <span style="color:#1976D2;--shiki-dark:#D8DEE9;--shiki-dim:#566575">console</span>
 ```

-And then update your CSS snippet to control then each theme taking effect.
+Then update your CSS snippet to control when each theme takes effect.
 Here is an example:

 [Demo preview](https://htmlpreview.github.io/?https://raw.githubusercontent.com/antfu/shikiji/main/packages/shikiji/test/out/multiple-themes.html)

 #### Without Default Color

-If you want to take full control of the colors, or avoid using `!important` to override, you can optionally disable the default color by setting `defaultColor` to `false`.
+If you want to take full control of the colors or avoid using `!important` to override, you can optionally disable the default color by setting `defaultColor` to `false`.

 ```js
 const code = shiki.codeToHtml('console.log("hello")', {